girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ### Create a new branch for a feature or bugfix

-Normally, all repositories have a main branch which is considered to remain stable and all new features should be made in a separate branch and after completion merged into main branch.
-So we should create a new branch for our feature or bugfix and start working on the issue.
+Usually, all repositories have a main branch that is regarded to be stable, and any new features should be developed on a separate branch before being merged into the main branch.
+As a result, we should establish a new branch for our feature or bugfix and go to work on the issue.

 `$ git checkout -b <feature-branch>`
 This will create a new branch out of master branch.
 Now start working on the problem and commit your changes.